cryptonote-labs/monero-site/_i18n/en/resources/user-guides/verification-windows-beginner.md

 ![binary compare hashes](png/verify_binary_windows_beginner/verify-win_binary-word-cmd-compare.png)

 If your hash **DOES** match then you are finished with verification!
-You can be sure the Monero files you have are authentic.
+You can be sure the Masari Supreme files you have are authentic.
 You may extract and install/use the files normally.

-If your hash **DOES NOT** match **DO NOT CONTINUE.** Instead delete the Monero binary from the `Downloads` directory and go back to [section 4.1](#41-download-binary).
+If your hash **DOES NOT** match **DO NOT CONTINUE.** Instead delete the Masari Supreme binary from the `Downloads` directory and go back to [section 4.1](#41-download-binary).